springfall2008/batpred/docs/predbat-plan-card.md

 - &dollar; - Rate that has been adjusted for an Octopus Saving session
 - ? - Rate that has not yet been defined and the previous days data was used instead

-Battery SOC symbols:
+Battery SoC symbols:

-- &rarr; - Current SOC expected to remain level
+- &rarr; - Current SoC expected to remain level
-- &searr; - Current SOC expected to fall
+- &searr; - Current SoC expected to fall
-- &nearr; - Current SOC expected to rise
+- &nearr; - Current SoC expected to rise

 Cost symbols: